thinkinglabs/hiring-questions/README.md

 * Tell me about the time when you had an idea that was really great but other people in your team did not agree and did not implement it
 * Why should we hire you?<br> This is a very direct question.
 For some introverts it helps to bring them out and to allow them to be very clear about what they like about themselves.
 If you see it’s too direct, the next question might be a way to tone it down.
-* If we contact your colleagues, why would they recommend us to hire you? <p>This formulation aims to avoid some of the “prepared” answers.
+* If we contact your colleagues, why would they recommend us to hire you?
+  This formulation aims to avoid some of the “prepared” answers.
 It also helps getting more honest answers.
 * What value would you add to the team ?
 * How would you interact with the team ? (this is important for roles who are not inside the team, or remote workers)
 * When do you feel appreciated in your work ?